huyingjie/notebook/source/neuroscience/depression.md

 * analyze the consequence
 * analyze risks
 * rewards associated with conscious (or goal-oriented) decisions and actions
-* integrate emotion in decision-making and bringing together the hot and cold streams of thinking, so we apply moral rules and appropriate behaviour in a rational way.
+* integrate emotion in decision-making and bringing together the hot and cold streams of thinking, so we apply moral rules and appropriate behavior in a rational way.

 Goal-directed action is active decision-making and action-taking meaning consciously making the decision to do something.

 One-off conscious decisions is from the prefrontal cortex.
-However, as ou practice a behavior more, the cannabinoid-based neural mechnism minimizes the amount of information flowing to the orbitofrontal context (OFC).
+However, as practice a behavior more, the cannabinoid-based neural mechanism minimizes the amount of information flowing to the orbitofrontal context (OFC).
 When the flow of information to the OFC quiets down, habits take root.

 endocannabioids: reduce the flow of information to the OFC area of the brain

-Optogenetics: a biological technique that involves the use of light to control cells in living tissue, typically neurons, that have been genetically modified to express light-sensitive ion channels.
+Optogenetics: a biological technique that involves the use of light to control cells in living tissue, typically neurons, tincrasehat have been genetically modified to express light-sensitive ion channels.

-Optogenetics can turn on neuronal output in the OFC area of the brain, it was possible to incrase goal-directed actions and by turning it off using the same approach, decrase activity in this area of the brain.
+Optogenetics can turn on neuronal output in the OFC area of the brain, it was possible to increase goal-directed actions and by turning it off using the same approach, decrease activity in this area of the brain.

 ## limbic system = reptilian brain = emotional part of the brain